 I’ve tried to show the inside of a Peppermint Crisp in one of the photos below.
 You might need to find a South African store or Amazon if your local store doesn’t carry it.

 To crush the Tennis biscuits, just place them into a Ziploc bag and break apart using a rolling pin.
 You can also pulse in a food processor, but I find that it’s another thing to clean afterwards.

 If you can’t find caramel sauce in a can, use Dulce de Leche instead (which is basically the same thing).
 Or you can make homemade caramel sauce by boiling a can of sweetened condensed milk.
 In Russian, we call homemade caramel in a can sgushenka.
-I’ll share a link on how to make that soon, it’s a childhood favorite of mine.
+Check out my homemade Caramel recipe, it’s a childhood favorite of mine.

 Peppermint Crisp Tart is a classic South African desserts that’s so easy to make.
 Coconut flavored Tennis biscuits, caramel (dulce de leche), whipped cream and the famous Peppermint Crisp Chocolate Bars complete this 4 ingredient dessert.
 You’re gonna love this dessert!
 Bon Appetit! Приятного аппетита!

 - 1 packet of Bakers Tennis Biscuits crushed